ICT4H/atomfeed/doc/event-driven.md

 Atom is optimised and designed for RESTful systems that communicate over HTTP.

 Atom is a general-purpose format that can be extended to fit a particular domain.
 By using a well-understood general-purpose format as a basis, we can reuse tools infrastructure and semantics.
+The Atom syndication format was formalised in [RFC 4287](http://www.ietf.org/rfc/rfc4287).

 Event-driven systems
 --------------------